HEALTH & THE CLIMATE

 HELP US DISSEMINATE THE DOUBLE PYRAMID

-The value of the Double Pyramid of Health and the Climate is twofold: on the one hand, it aims to provide a synthesis of key studies in the nutrition and environmental science domain; on the other, it was designed to provide a powerful tool for consumer education through its simple, intuitive graphics.
-You can contribute to the dissemination of the Double Pyramid of Health and the Climate, and find out more about the recommendations for a healthy, sustainable diet.
+The value of the Double Pyramid of Health and the Climate is twofold: on the one hand, it represents an excellent synthesis of key takeaways from medicine, and from studies on food and the impact our choices can have on the Planet; on the other, it is a powerful tool for consumer education courtesy of its simple, intuitive graphics.
+You too can contribute to the dissemination of the Double Pyramid of Health and the Climate, and find out more about the recommendations for a healthy, sustainable diet.
 Download, use and share the infographics provided here.
 If you intend to reproduce them by any means, please complete the form to request authorization by stating the intended use.

 FILL OUT THE FORM TO DOWNLOAD THE DOCUMENTS